Glossary

 Peer Pressure

-The need to agree with or fit into a group results in your child experiencing peer pressure.
-Peer pressure can be positive or negative.
-Positive peer pressure can be healthy competition in sports or academics.
-But, negative peer pressure can cause your child to make unsafe decisions.
 As your child gets older and acceptance into peer groups becomes more important to them, this can sometimes lead them into situations where they are faced with difficult choices.
-Sometimes they can feel the pressure to make a decision that is not right for them.
-Help your child find their courage and face something that is intimidating or that makes them feel unsafe or uncomfortable.
+Sometimes your child may feel pressure to make a decision that is not right for them.
+Help your child find their courage and face something that is intimidating or that makes them feel unsafe or uncomfortable while staying true to themselves.

 Downloads: